 You may feel young and sprightly, but you never know what is around the corner.
 Having an up-to-date plan in place, and discussing these plans with your loved ones and other people involved with your care, means your wishes will be honoured should things turn sour and you can’t make certain decisions.
 On the flip side, if you can make the decision, being organised means things will already be in place when the time comes, making it a lot easier to put your plan into action.

-If you need some help starting the planning process, contact Pinn Deavin today to help you navigate the complex financial elements of aged care planning.
+If you need some help starting the planning process, Pinn Deavin can help you navigate the complex financial elements of aged care planning.